Catch and Release Fishing

 (b) Dept. of Material Science, Univ. of Maryland;

 (c) Lab.
-Supvr., Dept. of Neurobiology, Emory Univ
+Supvr., Dept. of Neurobiology, Emory Univ.

 Recent studies have measured the effects of various tackle and fishing techniques on fish mortality and offer insights for optimization of the protective aspects of catch and release fishing programs.
 The study data suggests that with the application of specific tackle types and selected fishing and handling techniques, the success of catch and release programs can be significantly improved.
-Recent data links the causes of catch and release angling mortality to all types of gear and techniques that increase the chances of 'deep-hooking' and elevated physiological stress.
+Recent data links the causes of catch and release angling mortality to the types of gear and techniques that increase the chances of 'deep-hooking' and elevated physiological stress.
 It is shown here that if a selection of fishery specific, mortality reducing techniques are applied, via angler education and fishing regulations, the conservation benefits of catch and release fishing can be optimized.

 Almost all of the United States' coastal and freshwater fisheries are routinely accessed by sport fishermen.
 Sport fishing is an enormous economic factor in the United States, bringing significant revenues to regions with attractive fisheries.
 Remote regions often generate the greatest interest among anglers and consequently receive the greatest proportional localized economic benefits.
 It is estimated that over 44 million Americans fish for sport.
 Anglers spend upwards of $41 billion dollars yearly, directly on fishing (1).
 They generate over $116 billion dollars in associated economic activity (1).
 The need to maintain these economically important fisheries and to protect the natural environments that make them possible has resulted in the evolution of highly effective conservation programs.